Fall Out Boy announce US tour with Bring Me The Horizon, Alkaline Trio and more

 The emo veterans will embark on their ‘So Much For (Tour) Dust’ on June 21, 2023 in Chicago, with stops in Dallas, Phoenix, Los Angeles, Tampa, Atlanta, Toronto and more, before finishing up in New Jersey on August 6.

-In addition to the first venue Wrigley Field, Chicago, the tour will include three more stadium dates: BMO Stadium in Los Angeles, Forest Hills Stadium in New York and Fenway Park in Boston.
+In addition to first venue Wrigley Field, Chicago, the tour will include three more stadium dates: BMO Stadium in Los Angeles, Forest Hills Stadium in New York and Fenway Park in Boston.

 The band will be joined by Bring Me The Horizon on most dates, as well as Alkaline Trio, New Found Glory, Four Year Strong, The Academy Is…, Royal & The Serpent, Games We Play, Daisy Grenade and Carr at select shows.